Twiggy: Honours

 She was appointed a Dame Commander of the Order of the British Empire (DBE) in the 2019 New Year Honours for services to fashion, to the arts and to charity.
 Her appointment appeared in The London Gazette under her married name, Lesley Lawson.

 Personal life

 Twiggy married American actor Michael Witney in 1977.
 Their daughter Carly was born in 1978.
 They remained married until his death in 1983 from a heart attack.
 She met Leigh Lawson in 1984.
-In 1988, they worked on the film Madame Sousatzka and married that year in Sag Harbor, New York (on Long Island).
+In 1988, they worked on the film Madame Sousatzka and married that year in Sag Harbor, New York.
 The couple reside in Kensington, London and own a home in Southwold, Suffolk.

 On Twiggy's official website, she states she is a supporter of breast cancer research, animal welfare, and anti-fur campaigns.
 She was one of the celebrities, including Tom Hiddleston, Jo Brand, E. L. James, Benedict Cumberbatch, and Rachel Riley, to design and sign her own card for the UK-based charity Thomas Coram Foundation for Children.
 The campaign was launched by crafting company Stampin' Up!
 UK, and the cards were auctioned off on eBay during May 2014.